 where (Ca0)max = 4.35 M is the maximum peak intracellular calcium concentration, B = 4.75 m-1 governs the shape of the peak isometric tension-sarcomere length relation, l0 = 1.58 m is the sarcomere length at which no active tension develops, and l is the sarcomere length which is the product of the fiber stretch and the sarcomere unloaded length lr = 2.04 m.

+Prescribed Active Contraction

+Prescribed active contraction models allow the user to directly specify the time history of the active contractile stress.

+Uniaxial Active Contraction

+For this model, the active stress is acting along a prescribed direction given by the unit vector in the reference configuIation.
+The 2nd Piola-Kirchhoff stress is

+and the Cauchy stress is

+where is the prescribed contractile stress and .
+Since is not a function of deformation, the material and spatial tangents are both zero.

+Transversely Isotropic Active Contraction

+In this case, the active stress is isotropic in a plane transverse to the direction ,

+and the corresponding Cauchy stress is

+where is the left Cauchy-Green tensor.
+The material and spatial tangents are zero.

+Isotropic Active Contraction

+An isotropic active contractile stress is given by

+and the corresponding Cauchy stress is

+The material and spatial tangents are zero.

 Chemical Reaction Production Rate